skvarre/message-service/README.md

 ## Documentation

-Once the service is running, both API specification can be found and requests can be made from `http://localhost:5000/apidocs`.
+Once the service is running, the API specification can be found at `http://localhost:5000/apidocs`.
+Requests can also be made directly from the Swagger UI.

 For consistency, information about the endpoints are also shown below.